-In the period May 2018 to end 2021, 181 cross-border complaints were lodged with the DPC where another EU/EEA supervisory authority was the lead supervisory authority.
+In the period May 2018 to September 2022, 187 cross-border complaints were lodged with the DPC where another EU/EEA supervisory authority was the lead supervisory authority.
 The organisations against which complaints were made included KLM, Amazon, eBay, Lufthansa, Uber, Netflix, Mastercard, TAP Air Portugal, FedEX, Air France, PayPal, Brittany Ferries and Spotify.

-As at end 2021, 55% of complaints lodged with the DPC since 25 May 2018 and transmitted to another LSA have been concluded.
 Given the proximity of the UK to Ireland, and the multiple businesses that offer services to UK and Irish individuals, a large proportion of CSA complaints handled by the DPC involved the UK Information Commissioner's Office (ICO) as the lead supervisory authority, which were therefore heavily impacted by Brexit.
-Removing UK cases from the statistics shows that 38% of the complaints sent by the DPC to other EU/EEA LSAs have been concluded.
+Removing UK cases from the statistics shows that 48% of the complaints sent by the DPC to other EU/EEA LSAs have been concluded.